acoullandreau/nyc_taxi_trips/readme.rst

 - about 6 minutes to render the maps (so if we render whole year and difference between weekdays and weekends we need about 12 minutes)
 - about 23 minutes to render the video of NYC with the whole year
+- an extra 15 minutes to render another video of a borough with the same query results
+- about 13 minutes to render the video of NYC with only weekdays, aggregated per week
-- an extra 3 minutes to render another video with the whole year and the same query results
+- an extra 3 minutes to render another video of a borough with the same query results